javadho/campaigns-analysis/README.md

 | `KID_CATEGORY_DESC`  |                                                                                                        |

 ### campaigns
-The campaigns table is the merge of [the campaign](https://github.com/javadho/campaigns-analysis/blob/main/datasets/campaign_table.csv) and [the campaign description](https://github.com/javadho/campaigns-analysis/blob/main/datasets/campaign_desc.csv) tables.
+The campaigns table is the merge of [the campaign](https://github.com/javadho/campaigns-analysis/blob/main/datasets/raw/campaign_table.csv) and [the campaign description](https://github.com/javadho/campaigns-analysis/blob/main/datasets/campaign_desc.csv) tables.
 The campaign table lists the campaigns received by each household in the dataset.
 Each household may have received a different set of campaigns.
-The campaign descrption table gives the length of time for which a campaign runs.
+The campaign description table gives the length of time for which a campaign runs.
 | Variable        | Description                                                 |
 |------------------|-------------------------------------------------------------|
 | `HOUSEHOLD_KEY` | Uniquely identifies each household                           |